apache/pulsar/site2/docs/security-tls-transport.md

 tlsCiphers=TLS_DH_RSA_WITH_AES_256_GCM_SHA384,TLS_DH_RSA_WITH_AES_256_CBC_SHA
 ```

+* `tlsProtocols=TLSv1.3,TLSv1.2`: List out the TLS protocols that you are going to accept from clients.
+By default, it is not set.
+* `tlsCiphers=TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256`: A cipher suite is a named combination of authentication, encryption, MAC and key exchange algorithm used to negotiate the security settings for a network connection using TLS network protocol.
+By default, it is null.
+See [OpenSSL Ciphers](https://www.openssl.org/docs/man1.0.2/apps/ciphers.html) and [JDK Ciphers](http://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html#ciphersuites) for more details.

 For JDK 11, you can obtain a list of supported values from the documentation:
 - [TLS protocol](https://docs.oracle.com/en/java/javase/11/security/oracle-providers.html#GUID-7093246A-31A3-4304-AC5F-5FB6400405E2__SUNJSSEPROVIDERPROTOCOLPARAMETERS-BBF75009)
 - [Ciphers](https://docs.oracle.com/en/java/javase/11/security/oracle-providers.html#GUID-7093246A-31A3-4304-AC5F-5FB6400405E2__SUNJSSE_CIPHER_SUITES)